P.O. Box 304, Denville, NJ 07834

 55 West Blackwell Street, Dover, NJ

-Mailing address: P .O.
+Mailing address: P.O.
 Box 609, Dover, NJ 07802–0609

-Email: [email protected]
+Email: info@dovernjhistory.org

 Web: http://www.dovernjhistory.org/

 The Dover Area Historical Society compiles and preserves illustrations, maps, and records relating to local history; the Society informs the public of its history and traditions.
 The society holds regular meetings and sponsors educational programs and field trips for all ages.
-A biannual newsletter, Ye Old Tye News is published in the spring and fall.
+A biannual newsletter, Ye Old Tye News is published in the Spring and Fall.

 Little Red Schoolhouse